 How can I send money to America?

-To send cash on its way to someone in the US, you don’t need to use the services of a bank.
+To send cash to someone in the US, you don’t need to use the services of a bank.
 It’s only one of your options.

 These days, there are usually three options to choose from: banks, P2P (peer-to-peer) currency exchange platforms, and foreign exchange brokers.